-o ACs - SSAC
+• ACs - SSAC

-Input Preliminary Observations Refer to SAC115, consider to: Issue 1: Seamless environment for standardized encourage standard definitions of abuse; reporting and parsing to right parties encourage 'notifier programs' that will expedite and make more efficient abuse handling in certain parts of the ecosystem; DNSAI PIR's sponsored tool (NetBeacon) is good example of approach, but it's no contract-mandated and is run by 3rd party - its use would demand community consensus (but there are precedents) determine the appropriate primary point of responsibility for abuse resolution; Bucket: Policy / Outreach - possible to get ICANN to have own tool with enhanced methodology and more robust identify best practices for deployment of evidentiary standards; aggregation rules. establish standardized escalation paths for abuse resolution; determine reasonable timeframes for action on abuse reports; and Issue 2: Establishing clear timeframe, firm escalation paths, etc 7. create a single point of contact determination whereby a reporter can identify the type of abuse and get directed to appropriate parties.
-Bucket: Contract / Policy - either through contractual negotiations or policy development
+- Refer to SAC115, consider to: - 1. encourage standard definitions of abuse; - 2. encourage 'notifier programs' that will expedite and make more efficient abuse handling in certain parts of the ecosystem; - 3. determine the appropriate primary point of responsibility for abuse resolution; - 4. identify best practices for deployment of evidentiary standards; - 5. establish standardized escalation paths for abuse resolution; - 6. determine reasonable timeframes for action on abuse reports; and - 7. create a single point of contact determination whereby a reporter can identify the type of abuse and get directed to appropriate parties.